 Applicants approved for funding by the BSCC are required to enter into a Grant Agreement with the BSCC.
 Grantees must agree to comply with all terms and conditions of the Grant Agreement.
-See Appendix F for a sample contract (State of California: Contract and General Terms and Conditions).
+See Appendix I for a Sample Grant Agreement.

-The Grant Agreement start date is expected to be July 1, 2019.
-Grant Agreements are considered fully executed only after they are signed by both the Grantee and the BSCC.
+The Grant Agreement start date is expected to be December 1, 2019.
+Grant Agreements are considered fully executed only after they are signed by both the Grantee and the

+BSCC.
 Work, services, and encumbrances cannot begin prior to the Grant Agreement start date.
-If a grantee chooses to incur costs for reimbursement, any work, services, and encumbrances which occur after the start date but prior to grant agreement execution have the potentiality of not being reimbursed.
+Work, services, and encumbrances which occur after the start date but prior to grant agreement execution have the potentiality of being disallowed or not being reimbursed.
 Grantees are responsible for maintaining their Grant Agreement, all invoices, records, and relevant documentation for at least three (3) years after the final payment under the contract.